-Without having all the critical elements in place, the customer support team stumbles when the first customer calls for help, or the sales team won’t be able to provide accurate volume pricing to a potential customer making them wonder if your great new gizmo is real or not, etcetera.
+Without having all the critical elements in place, the customer support team stumbles when the first customer calls for help, or the sales team won’t be able to provide accurate volume pricing to a potential customer making them wonder if your great new gizmo is real or not, etcetera, etcetera.

 Products also escape because the customer-engagement folks became involved in the ideation and development cycle too late to provide meaningful input or accomplish all the critical marketing and sales tasks they’ve been assigned.

 Go-to-Market planning should engage the entire organization to solve customer challenges, from a new offering’s conception to its end of life, and this is especially important when your GTM planning cycle is abbreviated.